tombell/moniker/README.md

     go get -u github.com/tombell/moniker/cmd/moniker

-On macOS you can use [Homebrew](https://brew.sh) to install.

-    brew tap tombell/formulae && brew install tombell/formulae/moniker

 ## Usage

 Using `moniker` is very simple, and only has 1 optional flag for specifying the